 The viscosities of asphalt AC-20 blends containing EPOLENE® EE-2, EVA, and SBS were compared over a 21 day period.
 Typically asphalt blends are only held in molten storage for 2-3 days prior to hot-mix preparation.
 However, sometimes weather conditions or mechanical problems can lead to unexpected delays and a much longer storage time is necessary.
 As shown below, the viscosity of the blend containing EPOLENE®EE-2 remains much more stable over the testing period.
 This stability is vital to prevent handling issues that occur due to viscosity increases from aging.

 Additionally, the compatibility of EPOLENE® EE-2 and SBS with many different types of asphalt are compared below.
 The ring and ball softening point of top and bottom samples of stored blends were measured as an indicator of polymer separation.
 The compatibility of EPOLENE® EE-2 to multiple asphalt types is far superior to SBS.
 The use of EPOLENE® EE-2 leads to blends that are storage stable with no polymer separation.
 This allows consumers of modified asphalt more flexibility in regards to storage and use.

 Compatibility Measured by Polymer Separation

-In review of the data presented above it is clear to see that Epolene® EE-2 is a superior asphalt additive.
-It provides the same benefits to asphalt as SBS and EVA but it is also easier to blend, does not effect viscosity, has compatibility with a wide range of asphalt, and offers improved storage stability.
-Click here to download our asphalt modification brochure and then contact us to request your free sample of Epolene®.
+In review of the data presented above, it is clear that EPOLENE® EE-2 is a superior asphalt additive.
+It provides similar benefits to asphalt as SBS and EVA; however, it is easier to blend, does not affect viscosity, has compatibility with a wide range of asphalt sources, and offers improved storage stability.
+This makes EPOLENE® EE-2 a necessary additive in pavement, roofing, and many other applications that require better asphalt performance and longevity.
+Click here to download Westlake's asphalt modification brochure.
+Contact us below to request your free sample of EPOLENE®.